spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 - Implements business rules and processes.
 - Performs data manipulation, calculations, and validation.
 - Interacts with the [Persistence Layer](#persistence-layer-responsibilities) to read and write data.
-- Independent of the user interface and communication protocols.

 ## Persistence Layer responsibilities
 - Responsible for data storage and retrieval.
 - Contains queries (via [Entity Manager](#entity-manager) or [Repository](#repository)), [entities](#entity) (data models), and [database schema definitions](#persistence-schema).
 - Handles database operations such as CRUD (`Create`, `Read`, `Update`, `Delete`).
 - Ensures data integrity and security.
-- Map DB entities into business data transfer objects.
+- Maps database entities into business data transfer objects.

 # Components

 **Conventions**
-- The components MUST be placed according to the corresponding [application layer’s](#application-layers) directory architecture  in order to come in effect.
+- The components are required to be placed according to the corresponding [application layer’s](#application-layers) directory architecture in order to take effect.
-- The components MUST inherit from the [application layer](#application-layers) corresponding abstract class in `Kernel` module.
+- The components are required to inherit from the [application layer](#application-layers) corresponding abstract class in `Kernel` module to take effect.
-- The components MUST be stateless to be deterministic and easy to comprehend.
+- The components need to be stateless to be deterministic and easy to comprehend.

 <details><summary markdown='span'>Additional Conventions for Module Development</summary>
-- The components MUST be extended directly from the [application layer](#application-layers) corresponding abstract class in `Kernel` module.<br/>
+- The components are required to be extended directly from the [application layer](#application-layers) corresponding abstract class in `Kernel` module.<br/>
 </details>

 ## Controller